maurges/every-rust-gui-library/notes.md

 look weird, they are not that ugly, just very basic.
 Now that layout is done, let's do this with a proper model.

+Oh crap, there is no AbstractItemModel.
+Well, I have a shitty idea to bypass it.
+I can keep the model in qml with ListModel, and on button press send it to rust via a series of scalar sends.

+And now I'm suddenly hit with a cryptic error.
+I think it's caused by me using QUrl without the necessary qualifications of a nuclear physicist.
+Argh, typical c++ bindings.

+Oh right, it's because rust-analyzer fucked up my file.
+This is inconvenient, so I can't use rust-analyzer anymore?

+Oh, a problem with pins.
+Projecting to a mutable pin consumes the whole self.
+So you can't modify multiple fields in one method.
+This is stupid.
+I think this can be bypassed by storing all data inside a separate struct, and keeping it as a separate field.
+For now I'm bypassing it in a different way.

+In the end I had to bypass it with the separate state, yes.

+Alright, the example is working and it wasn't that painful.
+Then again, I am pretty familiar with qml and what to expect.
+Now the biggest problem with this library is the lack of AbstractItemModel.
+The biggest upside with this library is that it Just Works.
+Setting up was very easy, and because it builds a rust library and links it all with c++ toolchain, I can apply qt's c++ guides to build it to other platforms.

+- Default widgets: enough, alright-ish looking
+- Creating simple widgets: simple
+- Creating compound widgets: simple
+- Layouting: simple
+- Custom layouts: never tried actually, the default ones are great
+- Reactivity: simple
+- Setting up: easy
+- Documentation: great for qt, ok for library
+- Tutorial: present, assumes familiarity with qt
+- Diving into source: didn't have to
+- Overall: approve.
+You'll need some creativity to bypass the limitations

 ## Dioxus

 Apparently uses tauri, which is just a webview.
 Ah fuck.
 Well still, let's see.